What is HLH?

 After this initial treatment, children with familial HLH usually undergo an allogeneic stem cell transplant.
 This procedure replaces their defective immune system with a healthy one from a different person.
 This offers the best chance of a cure.

-Doctors decide to use steroids or chemotherapy based on how severe the HLH is, not based on whether it is familial or acquired.
+Health care provider decide to use steroids or chemotherapy based on how severe the HLH is, not based on whether it is familial or acquired.

 How is genetic testing for HLH done?